yojoe/go-raml/README.md

 ## Usage

 go-raml is a commandline tool.
-To include the codegeneration in the go build, specify the generation in 1 of your go source files:
+To invoke the codegeneration using `go generate`, specify the generation in 1 of your go source files:
 `//go:generate go-raml ...`

 go-raml needs to be on the path for this to work off course.

-To use it on the commandline yourself, just execute `go-raml` without any arguments, it will output the help on the stdout:
+To use it on the commandline yourself, just execute `go-raml` without any arguments, it will output the help on the stdout.

 ## Code generation